trentfisher/veganmilitia-hugo/content/draft/neither.md

 topics = []
 +++

-When I was in college the ACM chapter did a survey of students; one of the questions was what we would call ourselves after graduating:
+When I was in college, the ACM chapter did a survey of students; one of the questions was what we would call ourselves after graduating:
 "software engineer", "programmer", "computer scientist", and probably a few others I have forgotten.
 The majority chose the former, though